amboltio/DM-i-AI-2022/robot-robbers/README.md

 The reward of depositing cashbags increases exponentially by the number of cashbags carried, e.g.:

-1.Carrying 1 cashbag -> reward of 1
+1. Carrying 1 cashbag -> reward of 1
 2. Carrying 2 cashbags -> reward of 4
 3. Carrying 3 cashbags -> reward of 9